Plants for Increasing Oxygen Illustration

 The highest oxygen-producing plants include Boston ferns, weeping figs, aloe vera, spider plants, gerbera daisies, areca palms, peace lilies, golden pathos, money plants, and snake plants.

-What Plant is Good for the Bedroom?
+What is the Best Plant for the Bedroom?

 Do Plants Produce Oxygen in the Winter?